TareUhhhhhh/pe-projects/lesson-notes/lesson-notes.md

 	- type=’submit’
 	- name=’submitted’ (this is important to recall back later)

-###Add isset function to display “Submitted” message
+- Add isset function to display “Submitted” message

-Super global variable -
+- Super global variable -
-Once information has been submitted through an html form, it is stored in a $_POST array where the information can be accessed.
+	- Once information has been submitted through an html form, it is stored in a $POST array where the information can be accessed.
-$_POST[‘name’]
+	- $POST[‘name’]
-The data in the array is saved as strings – so numbers can’t be multiplied as they are. floatval($variable) will translate the string into a number (float)
+	- The data in the array is saved as strings – so numbers can’t be multiplied as they are.
+	- floatval($variable) will translate the string into a number (float)

-Video Notes:
+## Video Notes:
-Placeholder puts “example” information into the input field Get request is when we want to retrieve something
+- Placeholder puts “example” information into the input field
+- Get request is when we want to retrieve something
-Post request is when we want to add something
+- Post request is when we want to add something
-Name is required on the submit so that it will run the code ‘Min’ and ‘max’ can be set on the input element to avoid negatives or other issues Value can be added to input for default information to be set Add <?=?> variable to the value input to retain the submitted information after submission
+- Name is required on the submit so that it will run the code
+- ‘Min’ and ‘max’ can be set on the input element to avoid negatives or other issues
+- Value can be added to input for default information to be set
+- Add <?=?> variable to the value input to retain the submitted information after submission